 Dinners and lunches were so easy.
 We stuck with lean, white meats like chicken or turkey and a variety of vegetables.

 No desserts, even though every fiber of my being called out for them.
 But breakfast was tough to figure out.

 We were used to cereals, pop tarts, pancakes and french toast.
 So we stuck with fruit, a boiled egg, and a very simple granola.
 [See recipe below]

 So far it’s been hard.
-And I mean a lot harder than I ever though it was going to be.
+And I mean a lot harder than I ever thought it was going to be.

 Struggles Beginning This Challenge